Warrenton, Virginia: Public libraries

+Arts and culture

+Steeplechases have had a large impact on the culture within Fauquier County as well as the Town of Warrenton.
+This is largely due to the 1922 organization of the first Virginia Gold Cup race within the town.
+This event, along with the Maryland Hunt Cup, were two of the most prominent horse races at the time and remained prominent throughout the 20th century.
+Following the 1984 race, the event was moved to the nearby city, The Plains, where it has remained.
+The Virginia Gold Cup and International Gold Cup Race have drawn upwards of 50,000 attendees per year, assuring its cultural impact in the surrounding communities.

+On the first Friday of each month between May and October, the Town of Warrenton hosts a themed street fair called "First Friday" within the Warrenton Historic District.
+Each month is typically themed to a different topic, affecting what local vendors and activities are available during the event.

+The Town of Warrenton owns and operates four public parks and one recreation center.

+Warrenton has several pieces of public art adorning the town.
+In 2001, watercolor painter Stewart Burgess White painted three murals on a single building depicting scenes from the American Civil War.
+Additionally, these murals included several hidden details such as faces of 19th century American leaders, references to the September 11 attacks, and the name of the painter's daughter.
+Artists Ross Trimmer and Michael Broth collaborated on a mural that emulates classic large-letter postcards.
+In 2021, a group of local National Honor Society students from Kettle Run High School painted a small mural on a neglected wall lining a parking lot.

 Transportation

 Warrenton is served by four U.S. Routes; U.S. Route 15, U.S. Route 17, U.S. Route 29 (which collectively form the Eastern Bypass) and U.S. Route 211.
 US 15 extends north and south, heading towards Leesburg in the north and Orange to the south.
 US 17 is oriented northwest to southeast, connecting to Winchester to the northwest and Fredericksburg to the southeast.
 US 29 is oriented northeast to southwest, reaching Washington, D.C. to the northeast and Charlottesville to the southwest.
 Finally, US 211 begins north of the downtown area and extends westward, passing through Luray and the Shenandoah Valley.
 All four highways originally passed directly through the center of town and now follow bypasses.
 However, downtown Warrenton is now served by U.S Route 15 Business, U.S Route 17 Business, U.S Route 29 Business and U.S Route 211 Business.

 Virginia Regional Transit operates the Circuit Rider bus in Warrenton.
 Academy Bus operates a commuter bus from Warrenton to Washington, D.C.
+The Virginia Department of Rail and Public Transportation and Megabus operate a weekday commuter bus service called the Piedmont Express from Danville, V.A. to Washington, D.C. with a stop in Warrenton.